 Bringing today’s technology in the hands of pilots

-“We want to design a flight deck that pilots are going to be familiar with and that will provide the best interaction experience for them,” said Mark Nikolic, Boeing Flight Deck Human Factors Engineer.
+“We wanted to design the flight deck pilots are going to be familiar with and that will provide the best interactive experience for them,” said Mark Nikolic, Boeing Flight Deck Human Factors Engineer.

-The 777X’s new technologies will allow pilots to work more efficiently while maintaining significant operational commonality with today’s 777.
+The 777X’s new technologies will allow pilots to work more efficiently while maintaining significant operational commonality with all 777s.

 “We find that touchscreens perform as well as or better than current devices in the flight deck for interacting with the displays,” said Brian Gilbert, Boeing Flight Deck Integration Lead.